Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: The extremal length of arbitrary words in . The lower bound

+Approximate the obtained curve by a smooth curve keeping it fixed near $(-1,1) \cup i\mathbb{R}$.
+We obtain a new curve that is smooth and transverse to $(-1,1) \cup i\mathbb{R}$.
+If the lemma holds for the new curve it holds also for the original one.

-Consider the case when $\beta^1$ has $pb$ boundary values.
-The other cases are similar and are left to the reader (though some small hints are given in the present proof).
-Consider a smooth curve $\beta^0$ which represents $_{pb}(w)_{pb}$ and lifts under $f_1 \circ f_2$ to a smooth slalom curve (not just to a homotopy slalom curve) which intersects the imaginary axis transversely.
-This means that the lift of $\beta^0$ is the composition of elementary slalom curves.
+We will assume now that the curve $\beta^1$ is smooth and transverse to $(-1,1) \cup i\mathbb{R}$.
+We will treat the case when $\beta^1$ has $pb$ boundary values.
+The other cases are similar and we restrict ourselves to some small hints concerning the changes in the proof for those cases.
+Take a smooth curve $\beta^0$ which represents $_{pb}(w)_{pb}$, is transverse to $(-1,1) \cup i\mathbb{R}$ and lifts under $f_1 \circ f_2$ to a smooth slalom curve (not merely to a homotopy slalom curve).
+This means that the lift of $\beta^0$ is the union of elementary slalom curves.
 The collection of the elementary slalom curves projects to a collection $\beta_j^0$ of curves representing the terms $w_j^{n_j}$ of $w$ in $\pi_1^{pb}$.
-(Note that in case some boundary values of $w$ are $tr$ the respective piece of $\beta^0$ lifts to an elementary half-slalom curve.)
+(In case some boundary values of $w$ are $tr$ we require instead of the lift of $\beta^0$ being a slalom curve that the lift of $\beta^0$ is the union of some elementary slalom curves and some elementary half-slalom curve(s).)